Skip to main content

 tip

-Before remote login via network, the development board needs to be connected to the network through wired Ethernet or wireless WiFi and configure the IP address of the development board.
-For the IP address information under both connection methods, refer to the following descriptions:
+Before remote login via network, the development board needs to be connected to the network via wired Ethernet or wireless WiFi, and the IP address needs to be configured:

 • Wireless WiFi: The development board's IP address is generally assigned by the router and can be viewed in the device command line using the ifconfig command for the wlan0 network.